Pyristix/would-you-rather-battle-bot/README.md

 ## Commands

 - $bb$start
   - Starts up a new battle if one is not already in progress.
 If one is already in progress, this command brings up the current battle details.
-Also gives a prediction about what you will choose based on past data.
+It also gives a prediction about what you will choose based on past data.
 - $bb$select \[Decision\]
   - Used for selecting one of the options by replacing \[Decision\] with the option you choose, e.g. $bb$select 2 horses
 - $bb$reset